All Items

 • Med Shed

-Raymond and Sue Toolan run The Med Shed, a voluntary system that acquires and loans used medical equipment for community members at no cost.
+Raymond and Sue Toolan run The Med Shed, a voluntary service in Montpelier that acquires and loans used medical equipment for community members at no cost.

 sylak@comcast.net